ycm-core/YouCompleteMe/README.md

     let g:ycm_auto_trigger = 1

+### The `g:ycm_prefer_semantic` option

+When set to `1`, the identifier-based completion engine will be ignored if a semantic completion engine is available.

+YCM will always use the semantic completion engine when available, even without semantic triggers.

+Default: `0`

+    let g:ycm_prefer_semantic = 0

 ### The `g:ycm_filetype_whitelist` option

 This option controls for which Vim filetypes (see `:h filetype`) should YCM be